Assess Context

 Help your company avoid potential business disruptions by better understanding current and emerging sustainability trends related to your value chain.

-Assess the health and resilience of key socio-ecological systems
+Assess key socio-ecological systems

 Apple uses tools like the World Wildlife Fund (WWF) Risk Filter and WRI's Water Risk Atlas to deliver detailed, location-specific profiles of water consumption and related risks, helping to formulate effective strategies for areas identified as high water risk, which account for roughly 46% of Apple's corporate water use.3

-Monitor emerging sustainability regulations and guidance relevant to your value chain
+Monitor emerging sustainability regulations and guidance

 EXAMPLE: Germany's Supply Chain Due Diligence Act